noctisatrae/noctisatrae/README.md

 - The languages I have a good experience with
 - The frameworks/tools I've been using.
 - Some projects and contributions.
-- A little about me
+- A little about me.

 ## Languages
 ## Frameworks/Tools